sweagleExpert/integrations/docker/README.md

 Please, note this is only examples and they should be adapted to your specific use, especially if you want to use them in production environments.

 An example of full docker-compose file is also provided here if you want to quickly deploy a SWEAGLE instance for test purpose

+## TO DO LIST

+- Add gid and uid between Vault and Core containers for shared volume

+- Add better memory handling in ScriptExecutor and Core with `-XX:+UseContainerSupport` and `-XX:MaxRAMPercentage`